コンテンツにスキップ

 語りと音楽のコラボレーション – 森うたうさん

-From an encounter with a certain book to the world of "storytelling"
+An encounter with a certain book led me into the world of storytelling.

--Please tell us about your activities so far.
+—Please tell us about your activities so far, Utau-san.

-I learned the basics of theater at Mori Tokyo Geijutsuza and Zenshinza, and have continued to practice here to this day.
-As I continued to perform, I felt a strong desire to "get closer to the audience and feel more 'realistic,'" and then, by chance, I stopped by a bookstore and came across a book of poetry and prose called "Today is a Good Day to Die," written by Nancy Wood while living with Native Americans.
+I learned the fundamentals of theater at Mori Tokyo Geijutsuza and Zenshinza, and that's how I got to where I am today.
+As I continued to perform, I felt a strong desire to "shorten the distance with the audience and create a sense of presence," and around that time, I happened to stop by a bookstore and came across a book of poetry and prose by Nancy Wood, written while living with Native Americans, called "Today is a good day to die."

 The Native American worldview of coexisting with nature led me to the world of storytelling.
-Wanting to cherish the sense of distance that allows me to feel the breath of the storyteller, I began storytelling activities in 2014.
-Since 2016, I have taken up new subjects such as Akira Saneto's heartwarming original folktale "Okonjoruri" and the Japanese folk tale "Nezumikyo."
-I also teach recitation classes at a private school, now in its 16th year, and teach recitation at facilities.
+And, wanting to cherish the sense of closeness that allows me to feel the breath of the storyteller, I began my storytelling activities in 2014.
+Since 2016, I have also been taking up new material such as the heartwarming original folk tale "Okonjoruri" by Akira Saneto and the Japanese folk tale "Nezumi-kyo".
+In addition, I am also active in teaching reading aloud at my private school, which is now in its 16th year, and teaching reading aloud at facilities and other places.

--You've been active in a wide range of fields for many years.
+—You've been involved in a wide range of activities for many years.

-Mori : I had connections with Kanagawa Prefecture even before I moved here, and I have a very special memory of performing at the Yokohama Yamate Western-style Hall Berrick Hall in 2004 as part of the 150th anniversary of the opening of Yokohama Port.
-We were the first to perform a play in that space.
+I've had connections with Kanagawa Prefecture since before I moved here, and I have very fond memories of performing at the Yokohama Yamate Western-style house, Berrick Hall, in 2004 as part of the 150th anniversary celebrations of the opening of Yokohama Port.
+We were the first to stage a play in that space.

 Collaboration with various genres

--Utau's stage performances are characterized by storytelling and collaborations with artists from various genres.
+—Utau-san's stage productions are characterized by "storytelling" and collaborations with artists from various genres, aren't they?

-Mori: I 've formed several units.
-First, there's the live performance "NOA," a two-person collaboration with Nobuko A. Huslage, a meditation artist (meditation painter) living in Germany.
-Because it's art born from meditation, everything depends on the performance.
-I don't know how it'll end until that moment!
-Music is essential to the sessions, so we invite guest musicians on Irish harp, guitar, vocal improvisation, shakuhachi, blues harp, and more, and we create a one-of-a-kind stage for that day together, including the audience.
+I 'm involved in several projects.
+First, there's the live performance "NOA," a duo project with Nobuko A. Huslage, a meditation artist (meditation painter) living in Germany.
+Since the art is born from meditation, everything depends on the performance itself.
+Even I don't know how it will end until that moment!
+Music is essential for the session, so we invite guest musicians playing Irish harp, guitar, improvisational vocals, shakuhachi, blues harp, and more, and together with the audience, we create a one-of-a-kind stage.

-And then there's the unit "Chikuwa," which recently performed in Sagamihara.
-It all started with my storytelling and the connection with shakuhachi player Zenju Kazama, but with the addition of young Tsugaru shamisen player Chiaki Kondo, the unit's sound has become richer.
+And then there's the unit called "Chikuwa," which recently performed in Sagamihara.
+It all started with my storytelling and my connection with shakuhachi player Zenju Kazama, but with the addition of young Tsugaru shamisen player Chiaki Kondo, the sound has gained more depth.

--The live show the other day was fantastic.
-The name "Chikuwa" is also very familiar.
+—Your live performance the other day was wonderful.
+The name "Chikuwa" (竹話) is also very endearing.

-In addition to her stage activities, she also gives readings at facilities.
+In addition to her stage activities, she also performs readings at facilities.

 —Finally, please tell us what you would like to try in your hometown of Kanagawa Prefecture.

-Mori : First of all, I would like to increase the number of performances of "Takebanashi" in Kanagawa Prefecture, and I am thinking of re-staging "Okonjoruri" and "Nezumikyo," which were performed in March, in the fall.
-At the same time, I would like to prepare so that everyone in Kanagawa Prefecture can get to know about the performance of storytelling, music, and meditation painting NOA.
-I would like as many people as possible to come and see the play.
-I would also like to actively do readings at facilities if the opportunity arises.
+Mori: First of all, I would like to increase the number of performances of "Takebanashi" in Kanagawa Prefecture, and I am thinking of restaging "Okonjoruri" and "Nezumikyo," which were performed in March, around autumn.
+At the same time, I would like to prepare so that the people of Kanagawa Prefecture can also get to know NOA's performance of storytelling, music, and meditation painting.
+I would like as many people as possible to come and see the performance.
+Also, if the opportunity arises, I would like to actively engage in reading activities at facilities.

--Thank you very much.
-I look forward to your future activities!
+—Thank you very much.
+We look forward to your future activities!

-Mori Utau's activities in Kanagawa Prefecture are looking more and more exciting.
-Check out her official website for the latest information!
+We are looking forward to Mori Utau's activities in Kanagawa Prefecture.
+Check her official website for the latest information!

 Related articles